towersvault/shinpokered/README.md

 - re-adjusted trainer randomization so that their pokemon evolve a few levels later than normal
 - trainer randomization will not allow the stronger unevolved pokemon below level 30
 - auto-evolution function now handles eevee
+- Ai layer 3 will slightly discourage a move 25% of the time if it hits neutral with no STAB
+  - Wherein a special move is being used on a 'mon with greater attack than special stat
+  - Wherein a physical move is being used on a 'mon with greater special than attack stat

 #Bugfixes